kprox/ReactJS-Starter/README.md

 ```

 ## Compile

 ```
 npm run compile
 ```

 ## Usage

-Start the development server with this command (this will also compile the project):
+Simply start the development server with this command (it will compile everything needed):

 ```
 npm start
 ```

 To check if the project is correctly set up and running, access *http://localhost:3000/*

+Changes made to JS files will not require recompilation or to restart the server, just refresh the page